StatsWithR/book/docs/03-decision-02-normal-gamma.md

 the mean TTHM concentration is between 39.9 parts per billion and 51.7 parts per billion.

+**Summary**
-To recap, we introduced the normal -gamma conjugate prior for inference about an unknown mean and variance for samples from a normal distribution.
+The Normal-Gamma conjugate prior for inference about an unknown mean and variance for samples from a normal distribution allows simple expressions for updating prior beliefs given the data.
+The joint Normal-Gamma distribution leads to the

-We described how the joint normal-gamma distribution leads to the student t distribution for inference about mu when sigma is unknown,

-and showed how to obtain credible intervals for mu  using R.

-next, we will introduce Monte Carlo sampling to explore prior and posterior distributions in more detail.
+Student $t$ distribution for inference about $\mu$ when $\sigma$ is unknown.
+The Student $t$ distribution can be used to provide credible intervals for $\mu$  using `R` or other software that provides quantiles of a standard $t$ distribution.

+For the energetic learner who is comfortable with calculus, the following optional material provides more details on how the posterior distributions were obtained and other results in this section.

+For those that are ready to move on, we will introduce Monte Carlo sampling  in the next section; Monte Carlo Sampling is a simulation method that will allow us to approximate distributions of transformations of the parameters without using calculus or change of variables, as well as aid exploratory data analysis of the prior or posterior distribution.

 **Details of Results (optional reading)**